hughobrien/psu-constitution/README.md

 22. A member may not propose more than one candidate to the same position for a given election.
 A nominated candidate cannot nominate anyone to the same position that he/she is running for.

 23. Nomination forms must reach the returning officer or a person appointed by him/her not later than 5.00pm on the close of nominations.
-The nomination period for the PSU elections shall be open for 2 weeks.
+The nomination period for the PSU elections shall be open for two weeks.
 The election week for the election of President (and Vice-President Treasurer) shall open in during a teaching week no later than Week 5 in Semester 2 with the Election Day taking place on the fourth University day after the close of nominations.

 24. Should no nomination forms be returned by close of nominations, an Election Convention consisting of the PSU executive, the Returning officer and the RODM Officer of ULSU shall be held during the week following close of nominations.
 The purpose of this meeting and convention is to decide on the date at which nominations will re-open.